replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

   </tr>
   <tr>
     <td><code>yamlPath</code></td>
     <td>(Optional) Specifies a <code>.</code>-delimited path to the items to be redacted from a YAML document.
-If an item in the path is the literal string <code>*</code>, the redactor is applied to all options at that level.<br></br><br></br>Files that fail to parse as YAML or that do not contain any matches are not be modified.
+If an item in the path is the literal string <code>*</code>, the redactor is applied to all options at that level.<br></br><br></br>Files that fail to parse as YAML or do not contain any matches are not modified.
 Files that do contain matches are re-rendered, which removes comments and custom formatting.
 Multi-document YAML is not fully supported.
 Only the first document is checked for matches, and if a match is found, later documents are discarded entirely.</td>
   </tr>
 </table>